the loo family

 Bloom Foundation began with the desire to encourage and inspire philanthropy in others — just as the Loo family members have experienced the galvanizing nature of philanthropy in their own lives.

 As an entrepreneurial family by nature, they decided to establish a family foundation that could make strategic investments and thoughtful gifts towards a vibrant, thriving Colorado Springs.

-It all began with a little stationary company
+It all began with a little stationery company

 Looart press begins

-Orin, an artist and printer, and Miriam Loo start a stationary company run out of the family garage.
+Orin, an artist and printer, and Miriam Loo start a stationery company run out of the family garage.

 LooArt expands to include a successful mail-order business while the Loo children take orders to the post office after school.

 LooArt moves to a location out of the family home.
 The Loo’s sons, Dusty and Gary, join the company.